Love Me (Stooshe song)

 "Love Me" is the debut single by British girl group Stooshe, featuring vocals from American rapper Travie McCoy.
 The song was released in the United Kingdom on 4 March 2012 as the lead single from the group's debut album, London with the Lights On (2013).

 Background

 The original version of the track, "Fuck Me", was first released online in March 2011.
 The version featured English rapper Suave Debonair and was accompanied by the release of a music video.
 The track (and the accompanying video) were removed from websites, including YouTube, in August 2011 following Stooshe's signing to Warner Music UK.

+Member Rumbold used the lyrics of the original version of the track to come out as lesbian to her friends and family, as well as to the public.

 It was then announced in November 2011 that the group would re-record and release the track as "Love Me" in March 2012, this time featuring American rapper Travie McCoy.
 The re-recorded track, produced by Future Cut, was uploaded to the group's official site on 4 January 2012 – with confirmation of the track serving as the lead single for their debut album.